 - Science students use a range of styles including the Harvard style.
-For more information consult the Guide to citing and referencing using the Harvard Citing Guide or the latest edition of Cite them right: the essential referencing guide.
+For more information consult the Guide to citing and referencing using the Harvard Citing Guide or the latest edition of Cite It Right: the essential referencing guide.

 - The ACS style is often used by Chemistry researchers.
 See Chapter 14 of The ACS Style Guide for information.

 - The IEEE Citation Style is popular among Engineering researchers.

 - Medicine uses the Vancouver or Harvard Citation Style.

 - Languages and Humanities subjects use Chicago or MLA

 - Social Science and Business students use a range of styles including the Harvard style.
 For more information consult the Guide to citing and referencing using the Harvard Citing Guide or the latest edition of Cite them right: the essential referencing guide.
 The University of Limerick Referencing Series Cite it Right: Guide to Harvard Referencing Style is also available.